-- deliver significant and meaningful improvements to the community surrounding Culcairn Solar Farm; - ensure a wide range of different stakeholder groups benefit from Culcairn Solar Farm; - empower the community to shape the design and implementation of the different initiatives; - build support for renewable energy in the Greater Hume Shire.
+- deliver significant and meaningful improvements to the community surrounding the Culcairn Solar Farm; - ensure a wide range of different stakeholder groups benefit from Culcairn Solar Farm; - empower the community to shape the design and implementation of the different initiatives; - build support for renewable energy in the Greater Hume Shire.

-The majority of initiatives will be delivered during the construction and operations phase.
+The majority of initiatives will be delivered operations phase, with the first VPA payment made ahead of construction start.
 In alignment with Neoen's organisational vision, it is important that the benefit be a true benefit and be tailored to meet each distinct communities' need.